escamoteur/rx_widgets/README.md

 /// If this is null a `Container` will be created instead.
 /// [placeHolderBuilder] : Builder that will be called as soon as an event with `data==null` is received.
 /// If this is null a `Container` will be created instead.
-/// [dataBuilder] : Builder that will be called as soon as an event with an `error` is received.
+/// [errorBuilder] : Builder that will be called as soon as an event with an `error` is received.
 It will get passed the `error` feeld of the CommandResult.
 /// If this is null a `Container` will be created instead.
 ///  all other parameters please see https://docs.flutter.io/flutter/material/CircularProgressIndicator-class.html
 ///  they are ignored if the platform style is iOS.